Kotlin/grammar-tools/README.md

 The grammar is located in the [Kotlin specification repository](https://github.com/JetBrains/kotlin-spec/tree/master/grammar).

-To update the Kotlin grammar the gradle task `updateGrammar` runs.

-To generate the Kotlin parser and lexer the gradle task `generateGrammarSource` runs (using ANTLR gradle plugin).

 ## Library status

 Now the library has experimental status and isn't published in the maven.

+## Dependencies

+This library depends on **`kotlin-grammar-parser-{version}-{buildNo}.jar`**, which can be downloaded from Jetbrains TeamCity, the [Kotlin Grammar builds page](https://teamcity.jetbrains.com/viewType.html?buildTypeId=Kotlin_Spec_GrammarMaster) and added to the local maven repository.

 ## Using

-To use the library you can run `publishToMavenLocal` gradle task and add `mavenLocal` repo and dependency from the library.
+To use the library you can run the `publishToMavenLocal` gradle task and add `mavenLocal` to repositories, and then add dependency from this library.
 For example (gradle): `compile("org.jetbrains.kotlin:kotlin-grammar-tools:0.1")`.

+`kotlin-grammar-tools` artifacts can be found on the [TeamCity build pages](https://teamcity.jetbrains.com/viewType.html?buildTypeId=Kotlin_Spec_GrammarMaster).

 ## Exceptions